This article is part of the 31 Days of Pinterest Hacks series. Find the main page for this series here.

 A part of school life includes cutting and pasting.
-It can hardly be avoided.
-From art activities to cutting up fractions – being able to cut and paste is a skill required to complete them.
-However, a disabled child may never get to découpage because he’s struggling between holding a pair of scissors and wanting to taste the glue.
+From art activities to cutting up fractions, being able to cut and paste is a skill required to complete them.
+However, a physically disabled child may never get to découpage because they need support holding a pair of scissors and would rather taste glue than stick two things together.

-Why cutting and pasting may be a challenge for children with special needs
+Why cutting and pasting may be a challenge for neurodivergent and disabled children

 - Children who still mouth objects may want to lick the glue.

-- Squeezing a glue bottle is a challenge for those with fine motor difficulties.
+- Squeezing a glue bottle may be challenging for children requiring fine motor support.

-- Children with visual-motor difficulties will find cutting on a line to be tricky.
+- Children experiencing visual-motor difficulties may be challenged by cutting on a line.

 - Model.
-Before expecting your child to engage in activities that involve the use of scissors or glue, be sure to have your child observe you as you use the materials.
+Before expecting a child to engage in activities that involve using scissors or glue, be sure to have the child observe as you use the materials.
 Talk through it: “Look.
 I’m cutting the paper.
 Cut.
 Cut.
 Cut.
 Cut.
 All done!”
 “I’m sticking the paper to the scrapbook.
 Dot, dot.
 Tap, tap, tap.
 All done!”

-If you worry that your child will mouth liquid glue, make some homemade glue instead (1/2 c flour, 1 ½ c water, 1/3 c sugar, 1 tsp vinegar, heat through until thickened.
-Let cool before use.)
+If you worry that the child will mouth liquid glue, make some homemade glue instead:

-- Work through it hand-over-hand.
-After several days of observations, and hearing the verbal routine, guide your child through cutting and gluing.
+- Work through it hand-over-hand (with consent).
+After several days of observations and hearing the verbal routine, guide the child through cutting and gluing.
 Below are some specific tips for each skill.

 - Work through a simple cutting activity.
-Begin by just cutting the paper in one spot and celebrating!
+Begin by cutting the paper in one spot and celebrating!
 Then, in two spots.
 Yah!
-Work up to cutting straight across the page, then zigzags, then curves, then simple shapes.
+Work up to cutting straight across the page, zig-zags, curves, and simple shapes.

-- When working with liquid glue, have some glue out on a paper plate and use a craft stick to scoop it up.
-I would avoid using a spoon of any kind – especially with a child who mouths things.
-He may confuse this gloop on a spoon with food.
+- When working with liquid glue, put some glue on a paper plate and use a craft stick to scoop it up.
+I would avoid using a spoon, especially with a child who mouths things.
+They may confuse this gloop on a spoon with food.

 - Don’t avoid squeeze bottles altogether.
-The bottles on the market are actually child-friendly in design as they are flatter than, say, a condiments bottle.
-Work your way up to teaching your child the hand skill of squeezing.
-Having glue contained in a bottle will make it less likely for your child to want to stick his hands in it and then lick them!
-(Although, my little one is quick – even with a dot of glue).
+The bottles on the market are child-friendly in design as they are flatter than, say, a condiments bottle.
+Work your way up to teaching the child the hand skill of squeezing.
+Having glue in a bottle will make it less likely for the child to want to stick their hands in it and then lick them!
+(Although, some kids are quick!
+Always be vigilant!)

-- Work on making dots with glue, then lines, then zigzags, then squiggles.
-Your child will love it – even if you’re doing it hand-over-hand.
+- Work on making dots with glue, lines, zig-zags, and squiggles.
+The child will love it!
 My son loves the word “squiggle” and always asks for MORE.

-- Use verbal routines: “Dot, dot, dot, tap, tap” (with squeeze bottle) or “Scoop, tap, tap” (with craft stick) or “Whoosh, whoosh, tap, tap” (with glue stick). (“Tap, tap” is for actually sticking the paper onto another paper/ object, etc.)
+- Use verbal routines: “Dot, dot, dot, tap, tap” (with squeeze bottle) or “Scoop, tap, tap” (with craft stick) or “Whoosh, whoosh, tap, tap” (with a glue stick).
+We use “tap, tap” for actually sticking the paper onto another paper or object.